rfc-st/humble/README.md

 (macOS)   $ python3 humble.py

 usage: humble.py [-h] [-a] [-b] [-c] [-cicd] [-df] [-e [TESTSSL_PATH]] [-f [FINGERPRINT_TERM]] [-g] [-grd] [-H REQUEST_HEADER] [-if INPUT_FILE] [-l {es}] [-lic]
-                 [-o {csv,html,json,pdf,txt,xlsx,xml}] [-of OUTPUT_FILE] [-op OUTPUT_PATH] [-p PROXY] [-r] [-s [SKIP_HEADERS ...]] [-u URL] [-ua USER_AGENT] [-v]
+                 [-o {all,csv,html,json,pdf,txt,xlsx,xml}] [-of OUTPUT_FILE] [-op OUTPUT_PATH] [-p PROXY] [-r] [-s [SKIP_HEADERS ...]] [-u URL] [-ua USER_AGENT] [-v]

-'humble' (HTTP Headers Analyzer) | https://github.com/rfc-st/humble | v.2026-02-21
+'humble' (HTTP Headers Analyzer) | https://github.com/rfc-st/humble | v.2026-02-27

 options:
   -h, --help                               show this help message and exit -a                                       Print statistics of the performed analysis; if the '-u' parameter is omitted they will be global
   -b                                       Print overall findings; if omitted detailed ones will be printed -c                                       Checks URL response HTTP headers for compliance with OWASP 'Secure Headers Project' best practices
   -cicd                                    Print only analysis summary, totals and grade in JSON; suitable for CI/CD -df                                      Do not follow redirects; if omitted the last redirection will be the one analyzed -e [TESTSSL_PATH]                        Print only TLS/SSL checks; requires the PATH of testssl (https://testssl.sh/) -f [FINGERPRINT_TERM]                    Print fingerprint statistics; if 'FINGERPRINT_TERM' (E.g., 'Google') is omitted the top 20 results will be printed
   -g                                       Print guidelines for enabling security HTTP response headers on popular frameworks, servers and services
   -grd                                     Print the checks to grade an analysis, along with advice for improvement -H REQUEST_HEADER                        Adds REQUEST_HEADER to the request; must be in double quotes and can be used multiple times, e.g. -H "Host: example.com"
   -if INPUT_FILE                           Analyzes 'INPUT_FILE': must contain HTTP response headers and values separated by ': '; E.g., 'server: nginx'
   -l {es}                                  Defines the language for displaying analysis, errors and messages; if omitted, will be printed in English
-  -lic                                 Print the license for 'humble', along with permissions, limitations and conditions -o {csv,html,json,pdf,txt,xlsx,xml}  Exports analysis to 'humble_scheme_URL_port_yyyymmdd_hhmmss_language.ext' file -of OUTPUT_FILE                      Exports analysis to 'OUTPUT_FILE'; if omitted the default filename of the parameter '-o' will be used
+  -lic                                     Print the license for 'humble', along with permissions, limitations and conditions -o {all,csv,html,json,pdf,txt,xlsx,xml}  Exports analysis to 'humble_scheme_URL_port_yyyymmdd_hhmmss_language.ext' file.
+  -of OUTPUT_FILE                          Exports analysis to 'OUTPUT_FILE'; if omitted the default filename of the parameter '-o' will be used
   -op OUTPUT_PATH                          Exports analysis to 'OUTPUT_PATH'; must be absolute.
 If omitted the PATH of 'humble.py' will be used
   -p PROXY                                 Use a proxy for the analysis.
 E.g., 'http://127.0.0.1:8080'.
 If no port is specified '8080' will be used
-  -r                                   Print HTTP response headers and a detailed analysis; '-b' parameter will take priority -s [SKIP_HEADERS ...]
+  -r                                       Print HTTP response headers and a detailed analysis; '-b' parameter will take priority
+  -s [SKIP_HEADERS ...]
 Skips 'deprecated/insecure' and 'missing' checks for the indicated 'SKIP_HEADERS' (separated by spaces)
   -u URL                                   Scheme, host and port to analyze.
-E.g., https://google.com or https://google.com:443 -ua USER_AGENT                       User-Agent ID from 'additional/user_agents.txt' file to use.
+E.g., https://google.com or https://google.com:443
+  -ua USER_AGENT                           User-Agent ID from 'additional/user_agents.txt' file to use.
 '0' will print all and '1' is the default
   -v, --version                            Checks for updates at https://github.com/rfc-st/humble

 examples:
   -u URL -a                            Print statistics of the analysis performed against the URL